ash3327/Peer-to-Peer-Communication-App/JobAllocation.md

 ## To Do:

-1) Chat Room Creation and Joining
+1) Chat Room Creation and Joining (In progress)
+    - Note: For the GUI, please try to put all the image and color references in the ```resources.py``` file.

 2) Multi-user Voice Chat